SeanSun6814/WaterfallExplorer/README.md

 **Warning:** this permanently deletes the item.
 It does NOT go to the recycle bin.

+## Create item

+To move a file or folder, first hover over a directory or a file in that directory.
+Then hit `Ctrl + N`.
+Alternatively, use the right click context menu.
+Follow popup to complete the renaming action.

+If the new item ends with a `/`, it will be created as a directory.
+Otherwise it will be created as a file.

 ## Delayed launch

 Files and folders will not be opened immediately in this mode.